pydevops/kind-lab/README.md

 * An ephemeral cluster to troubleshoot a kubernetes or Istio issue.
 * An ephemeral cluster to test out new features of kubernetes or Istio release.
 * A lab cluster to learn Kubernetes and Istio, which can be discarded anytime.
-* A useful way to demo a proof of concept based on any features leveraging Kuberenetes and Istio.
+* A useful way to demo a proof of concept based on any features leveraging Kubernetes and Istio.

 # Pre-requisites